m5c/EthereumGuide/ethereum-guide.md

 *Note: When launching geth with the ```console``` argument you effectively start a new inner console.
 To kill a running command, use ```Ctr-C```. ```Ctr-D``` brings you back to the parent bash.*

-To get your balance in *Wei*, type:
+To then print the current balance in *Wei*, type:

         eth.getBalance("0x...hashofyouraccounthere")